 TCAP & SGCNs

-Each state develops a State Wildlife Action Plans for conserving wildlife and habitats before they become too rare or costly to adequately restore.
+Each state develops State Wildlife Action Plans for conserving wildlife and habitats before they become too rare or costly to adequately restore.
 To achieve this, each plan includes a listing of the Species of Greatest Conservation Need (SGCN).
 The Texas plan is called the Texas Conservation Action Plan (TCAP).
-The ultimate goal of the TCAP, and other Action Plans, is to conserve and improve the status of SGCN species and to prevent listings under the Endangered Species Act.
+The ultimate goal of the TCAP, and other Action Plans, is to conserve and improve the status of SGCN species and to help prevent the need for listings under the Endangered Species Act.

 The TCAP serves as a roadmap for restoration, management, research, and recovery projects addressing the 1,310 SGCNs that call Texas home and the habitats crucial for their survival.
 Each species and plant community is given a global and state rank (G=Global, S=State) based on their respective rarity, as well as a number (1- Critically imperiled, 2 – Imperiled, 3 – Vulnerable, 4 – Apparently Secure, and 5 – Secure) designating the conservation status of the species.
 For example, a species, such as the jaguarundi, which is designated an S1G4 species, is critically imperiled at the state level despite being apparently secure on a global scale.

 The TCAP is available both as a statewide handbook and also as 11 individual handbooks focusing on each of Texas’ ecoregions.